burkfers/qmk_userspace_features/maccel/readme.md

 Thanks to everyone who helped!
 Including, but not limited to:
 - Wimads (@wimads) and burkfers (@burkfers) wrote most of the code
+- ankostis (@ankostis) for catalysing discussion about improving the acceleration curve and providing several enhancements
 - Quentin (@balanstik) for insightful commentary on the math, and testing
 - ouglop (@ouglop) for insightful commentary on the math
 - Drashna Jael're (@drashna) for coding tips and their invaluable bag of magic C tricks
-- ankostis (@ankostis) for catalyzing discussion about improving the acceleration curve